Istiaq66/Istiaq66/README.md

 ## I'm a Software Engineer (Mobile Aplication Developer) | Problem Solver | RND Enthusiast!

-- 🥅 2023 Goals: Learn DSA, Learn Dart & Flutter, Learn a backend framework solve problems on Leetcode and get job a in the Software Industry
+- 🥅 2023 Goals: Learn DSA, Flutter, a backend framework solve problems on Leetcode and get job a in the Software Industry

 -  📫 How to reach me: ahmedboby66@gmail.com.